 The Ultimate Guide to Last Mile & White Glove Logistics

 What Is Last Mile Logistics?

-Last mile logistics refers to the final step of the delivery process from a distribution center or facility to the end user.
-Although the name implies, it is the final mile delivery, actual last mile delivery can range from a few blocks to 50 or 100 miles, explains Carrie Mantey of Supply and Demand Chain Executive..
+Last mile logistics refers to the final step of the delivery process from a distribution center or facility to the end-user.
+Although the name implies it, it is the final mile of delivery, but actual last mile delivery can range from a few blocks to 50 or 100 miles, explains Carrie Mantey of Supply and Demand Chain Executive.
 Most often, last mile logistics involves the use of parcel or small package carriers to deliver products to consumers.
-According to McKinsey and Company, parcel shipment are valued at more than $83 billion, and the growing e-commerce market will double in value in roughly 10 years in mature markets.
+According to McKinsey and Company, parcel shipment is valued at more than $83 billion, and the growing e-commerce market will double in value in roughly ten years in mature markets.
 Moreover, shippers of all sizes have identified last mile logistics as the cornerstone to driving growth and profitability.